mermaid-js/mermaid/docs/n00b-overview.md

 B --> D[Server02]
 ```

-And end up getting this in the documentation:
+And end up with this in the documentation:

 ![Flowchart](./img/n00b-firstFlow.png)